-Pursuant to application criterion 6.C.8 of the Self-Regulatory Code, the operating regulations of the HR Committee were last updated on 24 January 2013.
+The operating rules of the HR Committee were last updated on 24 January 2013.

-In line with principle 6.P.3 of the Self-Regulatory Code, the HR Committee, appointed by the Board of Directors on 28 May 2014, consists of non-Executive, mostly independent, Directors.
-At present, its members are the Director Mr. Stefano Orlando (the Lead Independent Director who chairs the Committee), the independent Director Mr. Massimo Fasanella d'Amore di Ruffano and the non-Executive Director Mr. Paolo Roverato.
+Composition of the Human Resources Committee The HR Committee, appointed by the Board of Directors on 28 May 2014, consists of non-Executive, mostly independent29, Directors.
+The Director Mr. Stefano Orlando (the Lead Independent Director who chairs the Committee), the independent Director Mr. Massimo Fasanella d'Amore di Ruffano and the non-Executive Director Mr. Paolo Roverato